Complete monitoring for any type of server

 Many customers use Checkmk to monitor their data centres.
 In addition to servers, Checkmk also can monitor power supply units (PSU), uninterruptible power sources (UPS), temperature sensors, cooling, voltmeters and environmental sensors.

-Monitoring larger server environments
+Keep an eye on larger server environments

 The Checkmk Enterprise Editions bring several features that are especially beneficial for professional users.
 IT admins, DevOps teams, data center operators and other specialists find all the information they need in one platform: Dashboards, alerts, reports and much more.
 Views, access and administration rights can be adjusted to a very detailed level for different user groups or individuals to meet the needs of different roles.